mandarpriya/Climate-Analysis/README.md

  # Climate Analysis :-
- This  project  analyses  the Climate data for Hamburg Fuhlsbüttel.
+ This  project is about analysing  the Climate data for Hamburg Fuhlsbüttel.
-## Data Source:-
+# Data Source:-
 The source for this data is in the following link :- opendata.dwd.de/climate_environment/CDC/observations_germany/climate/daily
 The data collected  is from the time period  1936-2025(May) based on daily frequency.
 Station i.d. :-  Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.9881